decitre/discogs_track/README.md

 # missing track

 A tool for completists and other pop music collectors.
-It is inspired from R.I.P the discogs.com [Track project](https://www.discogs.com/track).
+It is inspired by R.I.P the discogs.com [Track project](https://www.discogs.com/track).

 ## missing tracks ratio